Quintuplet condensation in the skyrmionic insulator Cu2OSeO3 at ultrahigh magnetic fields

 {\it Experiments.} We employed electromagnetic flux compression, generating a field of up to 500 T~\cite{Miura2003,10.1063/1.5044557}.
 Single crystals of Cu$_2$OSeO$_3$ were grown by the chemical vapor transport~\cite{PhysRevB.82.144107}.
 We polished the (110) surfaces of the D-type crystal to the thickness of $d \sim 0.6$~mm and fixed it inside the He-flow cryostat~\cite{PhysRevResearch.2.033257}.
 We used the 532 nm laser as a linearly polarized incident light source.
 We analyzed the p- and s-polarized intensities of transmitted light ($I_\mathrm{p}$ and $I_\mathrm{s}$) and obtained the Faraday rotation angle $\theta_\mathrm{F} = \arccos{(I_\mathrm{p}-I_\mathrm{s})/(I_\mathrm{p}+I_\mathrm{s})}$.
 Experiments were performed in the Faraday geometry with the field along the [110] direction.
 For details, see Supplemental Material (SM)~\cite{suppl}.

-Figure~\ref{fig:fr}\,(a) shows the Faraday rotation angle $\theta_\mathrm{F}$ of Cu$_2$OSeO$_3$ normalized by the sample thickness $d$ at 5 K up to 500~T. The inset shows the transmitted light intensity $I=(I_\mathrm{s}^2+I_\mathrm{p}^2)^{\frac12}$ normalized by the zero-field value $I_0$ as a function of magnetic fields.
-The signal intensity to noise ratio is sufficiently high during the experiment up to 500~T. $\theta_\mathrm{F}/d$ starts from 25 deg/mm because of the natural optical activity (NOA)~\cite{PhysRevB.94.094409}.
-The rapid increase of $\theta_\mathrm{F}/d$ at 1~T reflects the magnetic optical activity (MOA, Faraday effect) upon the helical-conical-ferrimagnetic transition~\cite{PhysRevB.94.094409}.
+Figure~\ref{fig:fr}\,(a) shows the Faraday rotation angle $\theta_\mathrm{F}$ of Cu$_2$OSeO$_3$ normalized by the sample thickness $d$ at 5~K up to 500~T. The inset shows the transmitted light intensity $I=(I_\mathrm{s}^2+I_\mathrm{p}^2)^{\frac12}$ normalized by the zero-field value $I_0$ as a function of magnetic fields.
+The signal intensity remains high up to 500 T, indicating that the incident linearly polarized light is not significantly disturbed and that depolarization effects, if present, are minimal under our experimental conditions. $\theta_\mathrm{F}/d$ starts from 25 deg/mm because of the natural optical activity (NOA)~\cite{PhysRevB.94.094409}.
+The rapid increase of $\theta_\mathrm{F}/d$ at 1~T reflects the magnetic optical activity (MOA) upon the helical-conical-ferrimagnetic transition~\cite{PhysRevB.94.094409}.
 The linear increase of $\theta_\mathrm{F}/d$ from 1~T to 180~T is not related to the magnetization, because the magnetization does not change in this field range~\cite{PhysRevB.83.052402}.
 A similar slope appears above 300~T, which is a sufficiently large magnetic field to break the antiferromagnetic couplings in Cu$_2$OSeO$_3$.
 Thus, one can expect that the magnetization saturates above 300~T, and the linear increase of $\theta_\mathrm{F}/d$ exists as a background signal.
 This background signal probably originates from the charge-transfer absorption edge~\cite{PhysRevB.83.052402}, whose energy can slightly shift as a function of the magnetic field and cause the additional rotation angle.

 For interpreting the data, we separate the Faraday rotation components as

 Here, $\theta_\mathrm{NOA}$ and $\theta_\mathrm{MOA}$ represent the natural and magnetic optical activity components, respectively. $\theta_\mathrm{BG}$ represents the linear background component indicated by the linear slope observed at 1--180~T and 300--500~T. $\theta_\mathrm{D}$ is a dome-like component discussed later.
 For discussing the magnetization of Cu$_2$OSeO$_3$, Fig. \ref{fig:fr}\,(b) plots